 As you prepare to implement an EBP, we strongly recommend that you develop a quality assurance system using both process and outcome measures to monitor and improve the program's quality from the startup phase and continuing through the life of the program.
-Evaluating Your Program in the KIT contains an EBP-specific Fidelity Scale, the General Organizational Index, and sample outcome measures.
+Evaluating Your Program in the KIT contains EBP-specific measures (EBP Fidelity Scales), the General Organizational Index, and sample outcome measures.
 These measures may be integrated into existing quality assurance programs or help agencies develop new ones.